BillyOh.com

 The treatment helps repel water but is not strong enough to make the wood fully resistant.
 It can withstand dribbling water on its surface or a quick rinse from a hose for maintenance.
 Yet exposure to high humidity and prolonged rain is a different matter.

 For instance, contact with pooling water can trigger fungal decay, leading to mould.
 And don’t ever think about submerging decking or fencing boards.
-The pressure treatment could break if left exposed, let alone covered by it, for long periods.
+The pressure treatment could be rendered ineffective against rot if left exposed, let alone covered by it, for long periods.

 Pressure treatment helps protect the shed from the effects of normal wet conditions.
 However, that doesn’t mean you can soak it through and let it stay wet.